JesseCochran/Maze/README.md

 **Code Overview**

-**main.cpp:** Contains the entry point for the application and handles the mode selection.
+**MazeMain.cpp:** Contains the entry point for the application and handles the mode selection.
 **GenMaze.h and GenMaze.cpp:** Define and implement the GenMaze class, which is responsible for generating the maze.
 **Maze.h and Maze.cpp:** Define and implement the Maze class, which represents the maze structure and handles maze generation and display.